 Women candidates are not discriminated against in the selection process of Directors.
-Article 14 of the Regulations of the Board of Directors stipulates that one of the responsibilities of the Appointments Committee is to report to the Board on matters of gender diversity.
+Likewise, article 14 of the Regulations of the Board of Directors states that one of the duties assigned to the Appointments Committee is to report to the Board on gender diversity issues, ensuring that the procedures for selection of its members favour the diversity of experience, knowledge, and facilitate the selection of women Directors, and establish a representation target for the less represented sex on the Board of Directors as well as preparing guidelines for how this should be achieved.

-When, despite the measures taken, there are few or no female Directors, explain the reasons.
+When, despite the measures taken, there are few or no women Directors, explain the reasons.